First published October 2, 2019

 Use Your Freezer

 If you know you won’t use what you have bought, consider freezing it.
 Foods with a high moisture content (such as lettuce and cucumbers) will not freeze well, however most fruit and vegetables can be frozen to use at a later date.
-Freezing leftover soups or stews turn your freezer to your own private take out.
+Freezing leftover soups or stews turn your freezer into your own private take out.
 If you are new to freezing our tutorial should help.
 For certain foods, such as leafy greens, it is important to blanch them prior to freezing- learn how here.

 If you are frequently in and out, it may be easier to just buy frozen fruits and vegetables, and just use what you need.